 Effective Summer term 2020, eligible high school students, enrolled in 10th, 11th and 12th grades, may receive Dual Enrollment funding for eligible core courses in English, Math, Science, Social Sciences and World (Foreign) Languages up to the 30 semester hours Program Funding Cap.

-The term the student reaches the Funding Cap, the student will be charged Tuition for any courses exceeding the Funding Cap.
+The term the student reaches the Funding Cap, the student will be charged Tuition and a prorated portion of the Mandatory Fees based on credit hours not covered by Dual Enrollment Funding.